 So what should you do?
 It depends on which type of sunscreen you choose—non-mineral (also known as chemical) or physical.
 A non-mineral sunscreen is recommended to be applied before your moisturizer.
 This is because non-mineral sunscreen needs to be absorbed into the skin to provide sun protection.
 One of our favorite formulas is COOLA’s classic SPF 50 face cream—perfect if you are going out for a run or if you'll be outside for longer.
 It is designed for long active days in the sun but feels light as a moisturizer.
 If you prefer to apply it after your moisturizer, make sure to wait until your moisturizer is fully absorbed first, so that the sunscreen can also be absorbed better.

 However, a physical sunscreen (aka mineral sunscreen) should always be applied after your moisturizer.
 This is because a physical sunscreen sits on top of the skin—it never penetrates it—instead creating a barrier between your skin and UV rays, reflecting them away.
 Check out COOLA’s Mineral Organic Sunscreen Stick SPF 50—an easy, mess-free way to keep your face protected.
+Or opt for a sheer mineral face sunscreen—a perfect protective primer for the rest of your skincare layers.

 For a Simplified Routine